REPORTS TO: Vice President, Awards

-- Provide general support and other duties as assigned by the Director.
+- Provide general support and other duties as assigned by the Leadership.

 - PhD required in an appropriate subject area of life sciences or biomedicine.
 Experience in the field(s) of cancer biology, bioengineering, computational biology, immunology, or microbiology a plus.

 - Professional experience outside of academic research.
 This may include activities pursued in parallel to a research career, for example outreach activities or committee service, or more formal professional experience working in scientific publishing, non-profit, etc.